To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

 The list goes on.

-I’d probably do this general blog post as outlined above and then do articles on each walk too, to really give some strength to my walking website and the domain.
+I’d probably do this general blog post as outlined above, and then write articles on each walk too, to really strengthen my walking website and the domain.

 Content builds a relationship with Google.
 You’re saying ‘hey, Google, I’m knowledgeable in this subject, and I’m an expert.
 I care about and provide for my audience‘.